LesterThomas/AI-Agent-Demo-Script/1-AI-Agent-basic-memory-and-tools.md

 Create a Tech Radar blip for Edge Computing
 ```

+It should automatically trigger the creation of new cards.

+Review one card.

 Review cards and add a comment for
 ```
 Consider Sovereign Cloud approaches
 ```

+Look again at a couple of cards - move them all to the Reviewed tab.

+Refresh to see the Main card in Review (it may take a while afterwards for the actual Tech Radar to appear)

+Show the agent workflow